iRedlon/jparty/documentation/overview.md

 #### server settings
 - PORT
 - LOG_LEVEL: a value defined in logging-utils, the log level determines which systems' debug messages will be logged
-- DEBUG_MODE (optional): 0 or 1, enables debug logging on server and the debug menu on client
+- DEBUG_MODE (optional): enables debug logging on server and the debug menu on client
+- USE_OPENAI_TTS (optional): enables OpenAI API requests for TTS voice lines.
+Browser screen reader will otherwise be used as a fallback

 #### api credentials
 - MONGO_CONNECTION_STRING